Ranked & tested

 Best Conference Speakerphones for CPA Client Calls (2026)

 A laptop's built-in microphone is adequate for casual calls.
 It is not adequate for billing a client $250 an hour while they strain to hear you over keyboard noise and room echo.
-A dedicated speakerphone costs $70–300 and removes the audio quality question permanently.
+A dedicated speakerphone removes the audio quality question permanently.
 For any CPA who takes more than two client calls a week, it pays for itself in goodwill inside the first month.

 | Product | Pricing | Best for | Rating | |